Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Paul stood out among the crowd for his extremely youthful looks, despite being middle-aged at the time.
 He gave many anecdotes of people being surprised when they found out how old he was.
 He also came on the forum and shared his tips and reasons why he thought he looked so young.

-I’ve found many people who claim to look years younger than their age, and while many are impressive, I never thought there were that many vegans who were approaching 50 who looked very young.
+I’ve found many people who claim to look years younger than their age, and while many are impressive, I never thought there were that many vegans who were approaching 50 who looked as young as he did.
+Although, there are many reasons I talk about here why a vegan diet could slow aging if done right.

-Paul will turn 50 at the beginning of 2019, so I invited him to share his thoughts on what enables him to remain so healthy and youthful in his manner and appearance.
+I invited Paul to share his thoughts on what enables him to remain so healthy and youthful in his manner and appearance.

 What made you go on a vegan diet in the first place, and how long has it been since you started?